GuangDong Advanced Thermoplastic Polymer Technology Co., Ltd.

 TPEE has good flexibility and elasticity: TPEE combines flexibility with its high strength, allowing it to be used in applications where both properties are essential.
 It maintains its shape after stretching or compressing, making it suitable for parts that undergo repeated deformation.

-TPE has high flexibility and elastic nature.
+TPE for sale has high flexibility and elastic nature.
 It is generally more flexible and softer than TPEE, making it comfortable to use in applications like grips, seals, and flexible connectors.
 TPE’s excellent elasticity makes it ideal for products that need to return to their original shape after being deformed.

 3. Chemical and Heat Resistance